 Surgery and radiation are sometimes called "local therapy," because they treat the cancer directly, at the site where it is found.
 Other treatments, such as chemotherapy or hormone therapy, are called "systemic therapy," since they are not usually delivered to the cancer site, but to the whole body.

-Our breast surgeons have expertise in performing surgical procedures for all types of breast cancer, and our team works closely with reconstructive plastic surgeons to offer the most innovative breast reconstruction techniques for patients during as well as after cancer surgery.
+Learn about breast cancer treatment optionsOur breast surgeons have expertise in performing surgical procedures for all types of breast cancer, and our team works closely with reconstructive plastic surgeons to offer the most innovative breast reconstruction techniques for patients during as well as after cancer surgery.

-Radiation therapy is used after surgery to kill any remaining cancer cells and help prevent the cancer from coming back.
+Learn about the innovative surgical options for breast conservation, removal and reconstructionRadiation therapy is used after surgery to kill any remaining cancer cells and help prevent the cancer from coming back.
 It may also be used to provide relief from pain and other symptoms of cancer that has spread to other parts of the body.

-Treatments such as chemotherapy or hormone therapy, are called "systemic therapy," since they are not usually delivered to the cancer site, but to the whole body.
+Learn about the innovative radiation therapies that destroy cancer cells, such as 3-D conformal radiation therapyTreatments such as chemotherapy or hormone therapy, are called "systemic therapy," since they are not usually delivered to the cancer site, but to the whole body.

-At City of Hope, we’re committed to bringing our patients new advances in cancer treatments.
+Learn more about systemic therapies, including immunotherapy and chemotherapyAt City of Hope, we’re committed to bringing our patients new advances in cancer treatments.
 One way we do that is by offering clinical trials that may lead to new treatments and offer patients options that may not otherwise be available to them.

-In addition to using leading-edge technology to treat your cancer, your personalized treatment plan includes evidence-informed supportive care services, designed to help you stay stronger and more comfortable both during and after treatment.
+Learn more about the role of clinical trials in cancer treatmentIn addition to using leading-edge technology to treat your cancer, your personalized treatment plan includes evidence-informed supportive care services, designed to help you stay stronger and more comfortable both during and after treatment.

 Learn about nutritional support, oncology rehabilitation and other evidence-informed supportive care options